 Urban: Warsaw was almost completely destroyed during WWII (see History and Myth).
-Consequently, today most of its buildings date from the period since 1950, and many of the city's residents still live in Soviet-style concrete block apartments built the 1960s-70s.
-Since the 1990s, new housing construction includes modern apartment buildings and some sinalefamily homes. primarily in the suburbs.
-Many of Poland's other cities maintain historic city centers, some dating to the medieval period, though they also feature Soviet-era apartment buildings intermixed with modern construction and electronics.
-Residents often decorate their balconies with flowers.
+Consequently, today most of its buildings date from the period since 1950, and many of the city's residents still live in Soviet-style concrete block apartments built in the 1960s-70s.
+Since the 1990s, new housing construction includes modern apartment buildings and some sinalefamilv homes. primarily the in suburbs.
+Manv of Poland's other cities maintain historic citv centers, some dating to the medieval period, though they also feature Soviet-era apartment buildings intermixed with modern construction.

-In general, Poles prefer to own rather than rent their city homes and apartments and expect to pass them to the next generation.
+Family & Kinship In general, Poles prefer to own rather than rent their city homes and apartments and expect to pass them to the next generation.
 Dwellings are often small, with 1-2 bedrooms and a living room that may also be used for sleeping.
-While furnishings are usually basic and traditional, most homes feature modern appliances
+While furnishings are usually basic and traditional, most homes feature modern appliances and electronics.
+Residents often decorate their balconies with flowers.